mhlinder/NESS17/md/call-for-participation.md

 Students are encouraged to submit papers for consideration of 3 student paper awards sponsored by the IBM Watson Research Center.
-Manuscript needs to be received no later than FridayMonday, March 31, 2017.
+Manuscript needs to be received no later than Monday, March 31, 2017.
 Students in all disciplines may submit a paper.

 For further details, see the conference [flyer](ness2017flyer.pdf).